enterspeedhq/enterspeed-docs/docs/faq.md

 The best way to solve this is to use absolute URLs in your schema (_e.g. https://my-domain.com/about-us/_).

 If you however want to use relative URLs, it can be done by adding a domain to your environment client with the hostname `root.tld`.

+### Does updating on a root node in Umbraco trigger a re-ingest of the entire sub-tree?

+No. Changing a domain on a root node will not trigger a re-seed of the node and its descendants.

+If you want to trigger a re-seed in Umbraco after changing the domain, the best option is to use the "Publish with descendants"-feature in Umbraco.

+After updating the domain, click the node you changed the domain on and select "Publish with descendants".
+This will send the updates node and its descendants to Enterspeed.